How I Manage My WordPress Website with AI (Without Replacing It)

 The Bottom Line

 AI doesn’t replace WordPress.
 It makes WordPress faster, more consistent, and better positioned for how discovery works now.
 The setup isn’t complicated: connect Claude via MCP, install the official WordPress AI plugin and Rank Math, add workflow automation where it solves a real problem.
 For the full breakdown of how Rank Math, WP Rocket, Imagify, and the measurement layer work together as a system, see the WordPress AI Optimization Stack guide.
-WordPress 7.0 makes all of this native on April 9.
+WordPress 7.0, out since May 20, is steadily moving this groundwork into core.

 The sites that get this right in 2026 will have a real advantage.
 Not because of the tools, but because they’ll be publishing more often, updating more consistently, and showing up in AI citations while competitors are still deciding whether to pay attention.
 All five resources in this series are collected in the complete WordPress AI guide.

-Rivetline builds AI Visibility Systems for WordPress sites and other platforms.
+Rivetline builds AI Visibility Systems for WordPress and other platforms.
+This is the Foundation tier of our model.
 See how the WordPress setup works or run a free scan of your site.